Understand Medicaid’s Look-Back Period; Penalties, Exceptions & State Variances

 Home Modifications

-Assets can be used for home modifications and reparations without violating the Look-Back period.
+Assets can be used for home modifications and reparations without violating the Look-Back Period.
 This includes replacing old plumbing systems, updating electrical panels, adding first floor bedrooms and / or bathrooms, installing wheelchair ramps, chair lifts, widening doorways to allow wheelchair access, and replacing carpet with more wheelchair friendly surfaces.

 Irrevocable Funeral Trusts